 Now that you know how to clean your Salesforce data, it’s time to examine how to maintain your Salesforce data hygiene moving forward.

-Sadly, there’s no way around data going bad.
+Sadly, there’s no way around stopping data from going bad.
 In fact, data decays an average of 3% per month; for some industries (such as the IT industry), it can be as high as 7% per month.

 This means that keeping your data clean is key to continued data hygiene.
 We recommend the following initiatives: